annecss/2022WeavingCompositionThesis/WorkLog.md

 8/31/2021

--developing critical scholia list http://www.homermultitext.org/facsimiles/venetus-a/33v/ -work on adding context to Iliad passages
+- developing critical scholia list http://www.homermultitext.org/facsimiles/venetus-a/33v/
+- work on adding context to Iliad passages
--create ongoing vocab list
+- create ongoing vocab list
--Review different manuscripts: omega, townley, geneva 44 (not covered by erbse, ventetus a, vb, upsilon, florentine How do we select what to read?
+- Review different manuscripts: omega, townley, geneva 44 (not covered by erbse, ventetus a, vb, upsilon, florentine How do we select what to read?
 Unfair advantage to the Venetus A, which has complete edition?
 Methodology? starting with VA and going straight through? or branching out to check every scholia?
 Next Meeting: vocab, questions, annotated scholia